Nordgaren/Erd-Tools-CPP/README.md

 Auto pickup items when in range
 Lock interactions in combat
 Harvest range multiplier
-Map scoll speed multiplier
+Map scroll speed multiplier
-Boss Bar Poise Meter
+Boss Bar Poise Meter (Replaces damage numbers)
-Entity Bar Poise Meter
+Entity Bar Poise Meter (Replaces damage numbers)

 ## How To Use
 install [Elden Ring Mod Loader](https://www.nexusmods.com/eldenring/mods/117) and put this mod and ini file in the mods folder for mod loader.